mylittletony/mylittletony.github.io/_posts/2015-08-03-ruckus-vsg-captive-portal.markdown

 <h3>Getting the Cucumber Dashboard working with your Ruckus Virtual SmartZone</h3>
 <p>The Ruckus Virtual SmartZone is a really fantastic piece of kit.
 This walk-through demonstrates how to integrate it with our splash pages, view your Ruckus wireless clients and, even view the status of your Ruckus APs!</p>
 <p>Manage all your networks from a single dashboard - your Unifi, TP-Link, Netgear, OpenWRT and Ruckus devices in a single location.</p>
-<p>The whole set-up takes about half and hour - the Ruckus VSG can be a little tricky to get working first time round.</p>
+<p>The whole set-up takes about half an hour - the Ruckus VSG can be a little tricky to get working first time round.</p>
 <hr>
 <h3>Things you need:</h3>
 <ul>